ALLUPRASAD/ml-model-gun-detector/README.md

 | --- | --- | --- | --- | --- | ---
 | 'Gun' | 0.85 | 0.9 | 0.91 |0.552 | 28 |

+### Testing instructions

+1.Change directory to dev/yolov5/

+2.Mention the required parameters in test.py and keep the test images and annotations as specified in data.yaml

+3.Run the below command

+    python3 test.py --task test

 ### Prediction results
 _Sample result:_